connectthefuture/mediaphile/README.md

 Example, search for any XMP-file with keywords=beach,sun,summer:

-    $ photofile -t main_archive -i keywords=beach,sun,summer
+    $ mediaphile.xmp -t main_archive -i keywords=beach,sun,summer

 ## Installation

-To take full advantage of photofile you must install pyexiv2 (http://tilloy.net/dev/pyexiv2/download.html).
+To take full advantage of mediaphile you must install pyexiv2 (http://tilloy.net/dev/pyexiv2/download.html).
 Since pyexiv2 isn't pip-friendly either download the exe-file if you're on windows or on ubuntu:

     sudo apt-get install python-pyexiv2

-Then install photofile using one of these methods:
+Then install mediaphile using one of these methods:

 Alternative a)

-    pip install photofile.
+    pip install mediaphile.

 Alternative b) download source, unpack and do:

     python setup.py install.

-This will install photofile and the only mandatory third-party library Pillow.
+This will install mediaphile and the only mandatory third-party library Pillow.
 To enable XMP-related features you must install the optional third-party libraries like BeatifulSoup and lxml, like so:

     pip install -r requirements/optional.txt